pat-laugh/notes-to-text/ios-10/README.md

 markup might appear in your text, like getting the source of a webpage versus copying the presented text.

-The first algorithm (`index_end`) tries to determine when the content of the Notes file ends (wthen the useless garbage at then end starts).
-The second algorithm (`index_start`) tries to determine when the content starts.
+One algorithm (`index_start`) tries to determine when the content of the Notes file starts, and the other (`index_end`) tries to determine when it ends (when the useless garbage at then end starts).
 This gives the start and end indices to get the content from the whole file.

 The script will output errors and warning if it cannot accurately determine a Note's content.
 You should manually check the content of each file where this